stakater/kubestackplus-docs/content/about/service-definition/security.md

 ## Privileged Containers

 Privileged containers are not available by default on SAAP.
 The `anyuid` and `nonroot` Security Context Constraints (SCC) are available for members of the Customer Admin group, and should address many use cases.
-Privileged containers are only available for `sca` users.
+Privileged containers are only available for Customer Admin users.

 ## Customer Administrator User

-In addition to normal users, Stakater provides access to a SAAP-specific group called `sca`.
+In addition to normal users, Stakater provides access to a SAAP-specific group called `Customer Admin`.
 The permissions for this role is described on the [roles in SAAP](../../for-cisos/authentication-authorization/saap-authorization-roles.md).

 ## Cluster Administration Role